 When you’re expecting, everything you eat and drink gets consumed by your child around an hour later.
-Some food can damage #baby ’s development and cause complications later in life.
+Some food can damage Your Child’s development and cause complications later in life.

 Things to avoid during pregnancy include: